top of page

 The straight-line attribution is not appropriate when:

-The benefit accrual is uniform (e.g., one month’s salary per year of service) and does not accelerate in later years;
+• The benefit accrual is uniform (e.g., one month’s salary per year of service) and does not accelerate in later years.

-The benefit formula has a cap or limit such that accrual slows or ceases in later years.
-In those scenarios, the standard accrued-service approach under the PUC methodology remains appropriate: expense recognised reflects service already rendered, not evenly spread.
+In these scenarios, the standard accrued-service approach under the PUC methodology remains appropriate.
+The expense recognized reflects service already rendered, not evenly spread.

 6. Differences in Liability and Expense Outcomes